SFX123456/AlpineLspServer/README.md

 <h2 style="color:red;">⚠️ IMPORTANT: Not Ready for Use</h2>

 <p>Please be aware that this plugin is currently under development.
 The build steps are not finalized, and the plugin will not perform as expected.
-We strongly advise against using it in production environments at this stage.</p>
+I strongly advise against using it in production environments at this stage.</p>

 ### We Welcome Your Contributions!
 - **Feedback**: Don't hesitate to share your thoughts on features and improvements.